2016 in public domain

 When a work's copyright expires, it enters the public domain.
 The following is a list of works that entered the public domain in 2016.
 Since laws vary globally, the copyright status of some works are not uniform.

 Authors entering the public domain

 Authors entering the public domain 70 years after death

 With the exception of Belarus and Spain, a work enters the public domain in Europe and Brazil 70 years after the creator's death, if it was published during the creator's lifetime.
 The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on January 1, 2016.

 Entering the public domain in the United States

 The Copyright Term Extension Act means no published works would enter the public domain in this jurisdiction until 2019.
 Only unpublished works whose authors died in 1945 enter the public domain.

+On January 16th 2016, a judge decided that a selfie picture taken by a monkey automatically falls in the public domain.